django-ftl/django-ftl/docs/api/bundle.rst

 missing ``.ftl`` files are tolerated, and most ``Bundle`` methods rarely throw exceptions.

-Instead, when errors occur they are collected, and are logged.
-Errors found in ``.ftl`` message files, or generated at runtime due to bad arguments, for example, they will be logged at ``ERROR`` level use the stdlib logging framework, to the ``django_ftl.message_errors`` logger.
+Instead, when errors occur they are collected and then logged.
+Errors found in ``.ftl`` message files, or generated at runtime due to bad arguments, for example, will be logged at ``ERROR`` level use the stdlib logging framework, to the ``django_ftl.message_errors`` logger.
 Ensure that these errors are visible in your logs, and this should make these problems more visible to you.

 If a message is missing entirely, for instance, you will get ``'???'`` returned from ``Bundle.format`` rather than an exception (but the error will be logged).